ahmrina/UNetBrainTumorSeg/README.md

 # seg_module

-UNetBrainTumorSeg is a 3D Slicer module named "seg_module" that integrates a 3D UNet trained on BraTS2020 dataset to segment brain Tumor area.
+UNetBrainTumorSeg is a 3D Slicer extension named "seg_module" that integrates a  3D UNet trained on BraTS2020 dataset to segment brain tumor area from MRI volumes.

 ## Prerequisites